celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 }
 ```

-Two notable gas consumption events that are not Celestia specific are the
+Two notable gas consumption events that are not Celestia specific are the total
-total bytes used for a transaction and the verfication of the siganture
+bytes used for a transaction and the verification of the signature

 ```go
 func (cgts ConsumeTxSizeGasDecorator) AnteHandle(ctx sdk.Context, tx sdk.Tx, simulate bool, next sdk.AnteHandler) (sdk.Context, error) {